open-webui/open-webui/README.md

 - 🔐 **Role-Based Access Control (RBAC)**: Ensure secure access with restricted permissions; only authorized individuals can access your Ollama, and exclusive model creation/pulling rights are reserved for administrators.

-- 🔒 **Backend Reverse Proxy Support**: Bolster security through direct communication between Open WebUI backend and Ollama.
+- 🔒 **Backend Reverse Proxy Support**: Bolster security through direct communication between Cerebrum LLM UI backend and Ollama.
 This key feature eliminates the need to expose Ollama over LAN.
 Requests made to the '/ollama/api' route from the web UI are seamlessly redirected to Ollama from the backend, enhancing overall system security.

-- 🌐🌍 **Multilingual Support**: Experience Open WebUI in your preferred language with our internationalization (i18n) support.
+- 🌐🌍 **Multilingual Support**: Experience Cerebrum LLM UI in your preferred language with our internationalization (i18n) support.
 Join us in expanding our supported languages!
 We're actively seeking contributors!

-- 🌟 **Continuous Updates**: We are committed to improving Open WebUI with regular updates and new features.
+- 🌟 **Continuous Updates**: We are committed to improving Cerebrum LLM UI with regular updates and new features.

-## 🔗 Also Check Out Open WebUI Community!
+## 🔗 Also Check Out Cerebrum LLM UI Community!

-Don't forget to explore our sibling project, [Open WebUI Community](https://openwebui.com/), where you can discover, download, and explore customized Modelfiles.
-Open WebUI Community offers a wide range of exciting possibilities for enhancing your chat interactions with Open WebUI! 🚀
+Don't forget to explore our sibling project, [Cerebrum LLM UI Community](https://openwebui.com/), where you can discover, download, and explore customized Modelfiles.
+Cerebrum LLM UI Community offers a wide range of exciting possibilities for enhancing your chat interactions with Cerebrum LLM UI! 🚀

 ## How to Install 🚀

 > [!NOTE]
 > Please note that for certain Docker environments, additional configurations might be needed.
-If you encounter any connection issues, our detailed guide on [Open WebUI Documentation](https://docs.openwebui.com/) is ready to assist you.
+If you encounter any connection issues, our detailed guide on [Cerebrum LLM UI Documentation](https://docs.openwebui.com/) is ready to assist you.

 ### Quick Start with Docker 🐳

 > [!WARNING]
-> When using Docker to install Open WebUI, make sure to include the `-v open-webui:/app/backend/data` in your Docker command.
+> When using Docker to install Cerebrum LLM UI, make sure to include the `-v open-webui:/app/backend/data` in your Docker command.
 This step is crucial as it ensures your database is properly mounted and prevents any loss of data.

 > [!TIP]
-> If you wish to utilize Open WebUI with Ollama included or CUDA acceleration, we recommend utilizing our official images tagged with either `:cuda` or `:ollama`.
+> If you wish to utilize Cerebrum LLM UI with Ollama included or CUDA acceleration, we recommend utilizing our official images tagged with either `:cuda` or `:ollama`.
 To enable CUDA, you must install the [Nvidia CUDA container toolkit](https://docs.nvidia.com/dgx/nvidia-container-runtime-upgrade/) on your Linux/WSL system.

 ### Installation with Default Configuration